pm1990/terraform-aws/README.md

 # AWS Terraform Templates

 This repo has a collection of AWS terraform templates, that I have worked on from past few years.
+The collection of different use cases are arranged in a way that even a beginner can understand and use the templates.

 ## **Pre-requisite:**
 - [Install terraform on your system](https://learn.hashicorp.com/tutorials/terraform/install-cli)